fletchjp/MERG-Arduino-Software/REFLECTION.md

 I have had a lot of problems getting VS Code configured and at times I despaired of making sense of it.
 I have stuck with it and have learned quite a lot about how it works.
 There is still more to go.

+In the end I have abandoned using VS Code, mainly because it took up too much memory on the main computer, where I am short of space on the C: drive.

+There are configuration files lying around.

+I am using the Arduino IDE directly.

 Back to [README](README.md).